Figure 1. NI CompactDAQ is an easy-to-use, complete data acquisition system for mixed-signal and sensor measurement.

 Because NI CompactDAQ is a modular system, you can add more measurement types and channels to the system by simply plugging in additional modules.
 All modules are hot-swappable and autodetect once you insert them into an NI CompactDAQ chassis.
 All modules are also automatically synchronized, and a single NI CompactDAQ system can simultaneously stream high-speed analog input, analog output, digital input, and digital output over a single USB connection.

 See NI CompactDAQ Technology for more information on how NI CompactDAQ works under the hood.

 Configure your own NI CompactDAQ system with the NI CompactDAQ System Advisor.

-View pricing and purchasing information on the NI CompactDAQ model pages.
+View pricing and purchasing information for NI CompactDAQ.